↑

 sliced stuffed pork tenderloin stacked side by side on a platter

-This soft and tender pork tenderloin is stuffed with pesto, onions, mushroom, bell peppers, sun-dried tomatoes, and freshly grated parmesan cheese filling and wrapped in bacon!
+This soft and tender stuffed pork tenderloin features pesto, onions, mushroom, bell peppers, sun-dried tomatoes, and freshly grated parmesan cheese filling and wrapped in bacon!

 Course: Main Course